UPDATE: GOOGLE PHOTOS ONLY PROVIDES 15GB FREE SPACE NOW, AS OF JUNE 2021.

 “How do you organise your photos and how do you share your photos privately?”
 Asked a friend of mine when we sat down for a coffee.
-I stopped sipping for a brief moment.
+I stopped sipping the coffee for a brief moment.

 That was a basic, yet, interesting question — there can be hundreds of good answers: Floppy disks.
 Magnetic tapes.
 Morse codes.
 Letters.

 Yes there are too many options, it’s insane — but here’s how I currently do that:

 - Photos from a professional photoshoot: Google Drive

 - Photos from photowalks / events with friends: Google Photos

 Let’s go through both, one at a time.